Renew a Teaching Certificate in NH

 Teachers not employed in a NH public school system, employed in a non-public or charter school without a PD Master Plan can learn more about renewing a teacher credential and the educator renewal process from the New Hampshire Department of Education with details on certificate renewal requirements.
 Professional development hours can be entered here.

 What state requirements does a teacher in New Hampshire need to meet for license renewal?

 Alignment with the Professional Development Master Plan can include the following:

 - An accumulation of a minimum of 75 continuing education hours with 30 hours for each endorsement area and 45 hours documenting professional development; or

 - A combination of less than 75 continuing education units and evidence of professional development addressing the school or district improvement goal(s) and content area;

-- 1 College Credit Course is equal to 15 hours of PD.
+- 1 College Credit Course = 15 hours of PD.

 Requirements for educators renewing through the Department of Education include:

 - 30 hours for each specific endorsement area held, and